eldoy/waveorb-site/app/pages/doc/command-line.md

 Installing a server ready for Waveorb is incredibly easy.
 We have created a script that does it for you with all the bells and whistles:

 * NodeJS LTS
-* NGINX loadbalancer with Brotli compression and HTTP2
+* NGINX loadbalancer with gzip compression and HTTP2
 * Automatic Certbot Let's Encrypt SSL
 * Public Key authentication
 * Firewall (UFW)